I have never heard of you*

 *A quote from an Agile test coach, bemused how I had managed a long career in testing world, but patently failed to pointlessly market myself at humblebragging conferences or on social media ;)

 I have provided Quality assurance and Test engineering services to over 50 companies since 1997.
 These ranged from groundbreaking startups to companies in stages of chaos.
 But of course, I was not born into testing world.

-Of course I was not born with a tester dummy in my mouth, so I will skip the first 27 years of various challenges (not least, Aspergers).
+Of course I was not born with a tester dummy in my mouth, but I will skip the first 25 years of various challenges (not least, Aspergers).
 I took my first step in 1993 with a practical BTEC HND, then followed a grotty foot-in-the-door contract on a Windows 95 helpdesk, before I started on a freelance path in Quality for over 22 years (on over 100 projects).

 Testing was pretty mind-numbing work in the late 1990’s - heavy on analysis documentation, heavy of reporting, and arch-lever files everywhere (there was always someone who wanted the whole damn lot printed out).
 Like most in that period, I fell into it as it, certainly wasn’t a popular field to work in back then.
 As for test automation, these were the more challenging days of off-the-shelf third-party software, sold with gusto and commonly sold with the classic line “Do more with less code!”.

 At this point in a 23 year career, half has been in Quality assurance and Test management(RIP), the latter half focused on Test engineering and DevOps.
 Although the skills most frequently utilized are my technical skills, I also bring a Quality assurance mindset to every project.
 I also bring empathy, something that used to work against me, but now I learnt to apply it in a contructive way in context of work.